- Amend previous commit

 $ git reset --hard ORIG_HEAD

 ORIG_HEAD refers to the commit before reset took place.
-You can revert the previous reset by assigning reset to ORIG_HEAD.
+You can revert the previous reset by using reset to ORIG_HEAD.

 $ git cherry-pick "<commit>"

-The commit with the ID of <commit> will be copied to the current branch.
+The commit identified by its hash will be copied to the current branch.

 $ git log --grep "<pattern>"